 The candidate of your choice needs your support in the primary to improve their chances of being in the November general election.

-Fewer votes overall in the primary and in lower-profile races further down the ballot mean that each vote carries more weight.
+This is particularly true for state and local races on your ballot in the Aug.
+5 state primary.
+Fewer votes overall and in lower-profile races further down the ballot mean that each vote carries more weight.
 In 2018, about twice as many people voted in the November general election (194,260) in Detroit as voted in the August primary (100,675).
 In some primary races for the state Legislature, under 10,000 votes were cast.
 This also means that it’s easier for special interest groups or well-financed candidates to influence the election in the primary.

 Lower-level races like these are important too because they are often stepping stones to higher office.
 Michigan Gov. Gretchen Whitmer was first elected to the State House of Representatives, before going on to the State Senate, and then the governor’s mansion, where she now has a national profile.